moore-automation/local_dev_to_cicd/docs/lab_setup_connect.md

 `ssh admin@198.18.138.11`

-Enter the password which will take you to the follwoing prompt:
+Enter the password which will take you to the following prompt:

 `Cat9kv-01#`